idrissyed7/DDSPermissionsManager/app/README.md

 install the Micronaut framework, or Gradle, or any tools other than the JDK in order to build and run the app.

+As a prerequisite, please set the `MICRONAUT_ENVIRONMENTS` environment variable to `h2,dev`.
+This will enable the application to use an in-memory database, namely H2, and sets default values for local development environments.

 From the project root, the app may be run locally using gradle:

     ./gradlew app:run